Reported crime in the Waikato region has fallen substantially since the mid 1990s, and remains relatively low.

 Crime is a topic of considerable public interest.
 Rising levels of reported crime are perceived as a threat to safety, property and people’s sense of wellbeing.
 This can influence people’s decisions on where and how they live.
 Higher levels of crime may also lead to increased pressure on support systems and other resources (for example, physical and mental healthcare services, financial assistance from the government or charities).

-Source: For 2014/15 onwards, data are from New Zealand Police victimisation data Prior figures are estimated from historical trends in rates of recorded offences.
+Source: For 2014/15 onwards, data are from New Zealand Police victimisation data combined with Waikato Region population estimates (adjusted to approximate the Waikato Police District population).
+Prior figures are estimated from historical trends in rates of recorded offences.

 Check out related information on our website and other organisations’ websites listed on our Waikato Progress Indicators’ Useful Links page.